 Account 392.3 - Transportation - Heavy Trucks and Vans

 FPUC proposes a change in ASL from 12 to 15 years.
-As discussed above, staff believes a 13 year life would mitigate any resulting volatility in the depreciation rate.
+As discussed above, we find that a 13 year life would mitigate any resulting volatility in the depreciation rate.

 Account 392.4 - Transportation - Trailers